 [Heading inserted: No. 19 of 2010 s.
 44(2).]

-24. Declaration of secondary roads; local governments’ functions as to secondary roads
+24. Declaration of, and local government functions as to, secondary roads

 (1) The Governor, on the recommendation of the Commissioner, may —

-(a) declare any road to be a secondary road for the purposes of this Act;
+(a) declare any road to be a secondary road for the purposes of this Act; or

-(b) authorise and empower the Commissioner to provide and construct any secondary road.
+(b) authorise and empower the Commissioner to carry out works on any secondary road.

 (2) A declaration made under this section may be revoked or varied by the Governor on the recommendation of the Commissioner.

-(3) In considering whether to make any recommendation to the Governor that any road should be declared to be a secondary road, the Commissioner shall take into account —
+(3) In considering whether to make any recommendation to the Governor that any road should be declared to be a secondary road, the Commissioner must —

+(a) take into account the following —

-(a) the funds available or likely to be available for secondary roads;
+(i) the funds available or likely to be available for secondary roads;

-(b) whether the road is or will be in the near future a feeder route connecting producing areas with a highway or main road or with their market outlets or connecting centres of population;
+(ii) whether the road is or will be in the near future a feeder route connecting producing areas with a highway or main road or with their market outlets or connecting centres of population;

-(c) whether the road is, or will be, the main means of access to a national park, scenic reserve or site, or seaside resort, and
+(iii) whether the road is, or will be, the main means of access to a national park, scenic reserve or site, or seaside resort;

+and

-before making any recommendation the Commissioner shall consult with the local government.
+(b) before making any recommendation — consult with the local government of the district in which the road is situated.

-(4) The powers of a local government over a secondary road shall not be deemed to be taken away by this Act and the Commissioner may enter into agreements with local governments for the construction of secondary roads or any parts of a secondary road.
+(4) The powers of a local government over a secondary road are not taken away by this Act and the Commissioner may enter into agreements with local governments for works on secondary roads or any parts of a secondary road.

-(5) The local government of a district in which a secondary road or any part of a secondary road is situated shall be responsible for maintaining such secondary road or part; but where a secondary road, or part of a secondary road, follows the common boundary of 2 districts, the cost of the maintenance shall be apportionable between the local governments of those districts and the Commissioner may determine the respective liabilities of each local government.
+(5) The local government of a district in which a secondary road or any part of a secondary road is situated is responsible for maintaining such secondary road or part, but where a secondary road, or part of a secondary road, follows the common boundary of 2 districts, the cost of the maintenance is apportionable between the local governments of those districts and the Commissioner may determine the respective liabilities of each local government.

-(6) Where a local government fails to maintain to the satisfaction of the Commissioner any construction works carried out by the Commissioner on a secondary road, the Commissioner may, by notice in writing, direct the local government to carry out the works of maintenance specified in the notice within the period limited by the notice.
+(6) If a local government fails to maintain to the satisfaction of the Commissioner any works carried out by the Commissioner on a secondary road, the Commissioner may, by notice in writing, direct the local government to carry out the works of maintenance specified in the notice within the period limited by the notice.

-(7) Where a local government fails to comply with a direction given under subsection (6), the Commissioner may carry out such works and any expenses so incurred by the Commissioner shall be repaid by the local government to the Commissioner, and, if not repaid within 3 months after demand by the Commissioner, shall be deemed a debt due and payable to Her Majesty enforceable in the name of Her Majesty against the local government and the revenues of the local government.
+(7) If a local government fails to comply with a direction under subsection (6), the Commissioner may carry out any works required to effect the compliance.

+(7A) Any expenses incurred by the Commissioner in exercising the power conferred by subsection (7) must be repaid by the local government to the Commissioner within 3 months after demand by the Commissioner.

+(7B) The amount of those expenses is recoverable by the Commissioner in a court of competent jurisdiction as a debt due to the State.

-(8) All moneys repaid by, or recovered from a local government under this section shall be credited to the Main Roads Trust Account.
+(8) All moneys repaid by, or recovered from a local government under this section must be credited to the Main Roads Trust Account.

 [Section 24 inserted: No. 96 of 1975 s.
 21; amended: No. 25 of 1982 s.
 5; No. 14 of 1996 s.
 4; No. 49 of 1996 s.
 64; No. 77 of 2006 Sch.
 1 cl.
-104(11).]
+104(11); No. 26 of 2023 s.
+29 and 44.]

 [25.
 Deleted: No. 96 of 1975 s.
 22.]